AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 Then below all that bait sits the steaming pile of partisan bickering labeled Comments.
 For a dim view of humanity, read the comments under <a href="https://www.washingtonpost.com/news/education/wp/2017/01/06/i-hope-ive-made-you-proud-first-lady-michelle-obama-chokes-up-during-speech-to-educators/">this First Lady's speech</a>.

-Why would readers believe an article is news and nonpartison when it's surrounded by news-like headlines linked to fake and hyperpartisan sites in the chumbox and by false, inflammatory information in the comments?
+Why would readers believe an publication is true and nonpartison when false, inflammatory information (in the comments) surround each aND news-like headlines link to fake and hyperpartisan sites (in the chumbox)?

 <br />
 <figure style="margin: auto; width: 600px;">